praesongprasit/EventSiteTest/src/panellists/rachel-collingridge.md

 <p>Don: Tēnā koutou, tēnā koutou, tēnā koutou katoa.</p>

-<p> Oh, I feel like, I'm on this panel because I should have a sign around here, you know, a mugshot saying, I'm sorry. </p>
+<p> Oh, I feel like, I'm on this panel because I should have a sign around here, a mugshot saying, I'm sorry. </p>

-<p> You know, during my time in the tech industry, which is pushing 40 years now, one measure of inclusivity and diversity is, of course, gender diversity. </p>

-<p> And it dropped from 30% when I first started in IT to around about below 15%, I think, and it's slowly creeping up again. </p>

-<p> So that's quite an interesting little metric. </p>
+<p> You know, during my time in the tech industry, which is pushing 40 years now, one measure of inclusivity and diversity is, of course, gender diversity.
+And it dropped from 30% when I first started in IT to around 15%, I think, and it's slowly creeping up again.
+So that's quite an interesting little metric. </p>

 <p> From this morning, all I can say is, you know, the first keynote, I loved it.
 I'll get my entire SLT to have a look at it.
-I think I'm really pleased that Aliesha got to talk, because I think one of the things that's often missing from these discussions is Māori culture, and what it brings to New Zealand, what our position as a sector is, Vis-à-Vis Te Tiriti. </p>
+I think I'm really pleased that Aliesha got to talk because I think one of the things that's often missing from these discussions is Māori culture, what it brings to New Zealand, what our position as a sector is, Vis-à-Vis Te Tiriti. </p>

-<p> And not only that, there's a lot of concepts and philosophies, in Māori culture that make New Zealand-Aotearoa, a much stronger place and you're talking about, you know, what do we have to offer the world?
-It is often seeing problems from a different perspective, and that's something that I think is very unique to New Zealand, and that's in the area in this sector that I think we've got a lot of work to do. </p>
+<p> And not only that, there's a lot of concepts and philosophies in Māori culture that make New Zealand-Aotearoa, a much stronger place and you're talking about, you know, what do we have to offer the world?
+It is often seeing problems from a different perspective, and that's something that I think is very unique to New Zealand, and that's the area in this sector, that I think we've got a lot of work to do. </p>

 <p> How many people are going to the Matihiko Awards this evening? </p>

-<p>Two.
-Right?
+<p>Two, right?
 So that's three.
-Sorry,</p>
-<p>three.
-So, you know, that's the Māori annual tech awards, you know of all tech awards, massive event out in Porirua.</p>
+Sorry, three.
+So, you know, that's the Māori annual tech awards, you know of all tech awards, massive event out in Porirua.
+Some amazing leaders.
+I believe Aliesha is a finalist in one of the categories.</p>
-<p>Some amazing leaders.</p>
-<p>I believe Aliesha is a finalist in one of the categories.</p>
-<p>So, yeah, it didn't sound like many people have heard about that, but, hopefully, by this time next year, we'll all be celebrating those awards.</p>
+<p>So, yeah, it didn't sound like many people have heard about that, but hopefully, by this time next year, we'll all be celebrating those awards.</p>

 <p>Rachel: I think, you know, talking about that, that student mentor thing again and always learning and I think always been, available to, observe and listen and learn.
 I think there's a humility.</p>
-<p>And I realized there's someone who grew up in New Zealand and who learned some Maori, and, back on my day, if you're in a certain type of class, you finished learning Maori at some point and went on to learn French because that's clearly the language that you would want to learn if you were you were brought up in New Zealand.
-And so things have really changed and I'm really grateful for that.</p>
+<p>And I realized there's someone who grew up in New Zealand and who learned some Maori, and, back in my day, if you're in a certain type of class, you finished learning Maori at some point and went on to learn French because that's clearly the language that you would want to learn if you were you were brought up in New Zealand.
+And so things have really changed, and I'm really grateful for that.</p>

 <p>And I don't know as much as I would like to or, as as I should.</p>
 <p>But, you know, for culture being listening, being able to learn, and, I'm trying to do some little things now because you start from somewhere.</p>
 <p>My ultra marathon, saying that I have is just like relentless forward progress.
 So one little step forward.
 So if I can say Mōrena or Ata mārie in a channel of the morning, or, I'm desperately trying to learn the days of the week, and, that sometimes works, but I go back to that page quite a lot.
 So I can say, Harikoa Rāhina, for, Happy Monday, which is just, I don't know, my cute way up enough to greet the team. </p>